nol-alb/intellig-rhythm-train/IRB/Exempt_Consent.md

 Thank you for your interest in our research study.
-Your participation will ....
+Your participation will help us design better automatic rhythm training systems.
 Your participation is extremely valuable to us and we thank you for helping out!

-The study should take approximately 30--40 minutes to complete.
+The study should take approximately 20--30 minutes to complete.
+During the study, we will need to record audio (sound) from your computer microphone, which will require that you grant recording access to your web browser.
 Your participation in this study is always voluntary and you may discontinue your participation at any time.

 #### Ethics: